Five Keys to Building a Unique Nonprofit Brand

 1. Emphasize Your E-A-T (Expertise, Authority, and Trustworthiness)

-The internet is a big place, and one of the biggest challenges is cutting through the noise to ensure that you’re most likely to be found.
-But even with limited resources, you can gain a foothold in your space in terms of search engine rankings, and then you’ll find massive opportunities for growth.
-There are many ways to establish your expertise, authority, and trustworthiness, including
+Even with limited resources, you can gain a foothold in your space in terms of search engine rankings, and then you’ll find considerable opportunities for growth.
+There are many ways to establish your expertise, authority, and trustworthiness, including:

 • Ensuring your content is comprehensive and thorough